menchelab/VRNetzer/README.md

  and a VR HEADSET - we tested the following:
  - HTC VIVE VR Headset + controllers
- - OCULUS QUEST + controllers
+ - OCULUS QUEST (tethered to windows with link) + controllers

 ## **Installation: Quick Start**
 Time required ~ 10min